Infinite Game

 What is a Finite Game?

-A finite game has a fixed set of rules, agreed-upon players, and a defined endpoint.
+A finite game has a fixed set of rules, agreed-upon players and a defined endpoint.
 Football is a finite game.
 A product launch is a finite game.
-Side quests are finite games nested within an infinite life.
+Side quests are finite games nested within the Infinite Game.
 Finite games are real and useful.
-The problem is mistaking an infinite game for a finite one and playing it with finite-game strategy.
+The problem is mistaking the Infinite Game for a finite one and playing life with finite-game strategy.

 How does Lane Belone apply the Infinite Game?